Firoozeh Alavian and Sorayya Ghasemi* Pages 230 - 245 ( 16 )

 Background: Glioblastoma multiforme (GBM) is the most common and fatal type of glioma.
-Nanoparticles (NPs) are using new approaches for the delivery of gene therapy in the treatment of GBM.
+Nanoparticles (NPs) are used in new approaches for the delivery of gene therapy in the treatment of GBM.

-Introduction: This article was designed to review the efficacy of NPs as the targeted carriers in the gene therapy aimed at apoptosis in GBM.
+Introduction: The purpose of this article was to review the efficacy of NPs as the targeted carriers in the gene therapy aimed at apoptosis in GBM.

 Department of Biology, School of Basic Sciences, Farhangian University, Tehran, Cellular and Molecular Research Center, Basic Health Sciences Institute, Shahrekord University of Medical Sciences, Shahrekord